-Bone pain, while not as common as joint or muscle pain, can still be a source of chronic pain.
+Bone pain, while not as common as joint or muscle pain, can be a source of chronic pain.
 An underlying disease such as osteoporosis can weaken bones and contribute to painful fractures.
 If you are having bone pain and aren’t sure why, it’s important to take this pain seriously and make an appointment with us today.

 Clinical care will start by getting to the source of the pain.
 To determine the right course of treatment, your care team will ask the following questions: